jiahualihuanahuan/Data-Science-Project-Python-Code-Template/README.md

 Introduce various hyper-parameter tunning techniques for all kinds of models

 ## Save the model to local disk
-Use pickle or joblib library to save model onto local disk and reload the model later from the saved file
+Use pickle and joblib library to save model onto local disk and reload the model later from the saved file